-Why are chemo patients are choosing to save their hair with cold capping?
+Why cancer patients are choosing to prevent hair loss after chemo with cold capping?

-A cancer diagnosis can strike fear into the heart of anyone who’s ever received one – and according to shocking new statistics from Cancer Research UK, it is estimated that one in two people in the UK will be faced with that unwelcome news at some point in their lives.
+A cancer diagnosis can strike fear into the heart of anyone who’s ever received one – and according to shocking new statistics from Cancer Research UK, it is estimated that one in two people will be faced with that unwelcome news at some point in their lives.

-Many people diagnosed with cancer will need to undergo a course of chemotherapy – with hair loss being one of the dreaded side effects.
-No one wants to lose their hair but for some, the thought is simply too much.
-And this is why more and more people are discovering and choosing to save their hair using cold capping.
+Many people diagnosed with cancer will need to undergo a course of chemotherapy, with hair loss being one of the dreaded side effects.
+No one wants to lose their hair from chemo, which is why more and more people are turning to Penguin Cold Caps to prevent hair loss with cold caps.

-Although this treatment has been around for a while, not many people know about it.
-The medical world has been slow to embrace and recommend, preferring to focus solely on treating the cancer.
-But more and more oncologists are beginning to recognize the positive psychological benefits on patients who have chosen to save their hair using cold capping.
+Although this treatment has been around for a while, it’s surprising how many people don’t know about it.
+The medical world has been slow to embrace and recommend cold capping, preferring to focus on just treating the cancer.
+But more and more oncologists are beginning to recognize the psychological benefits of considering the overall wellbeing of the patient, not just the disease itself, and that includes helping people save their hair using cold capping.

 It works by snuggly fitting very cold gel-filled caps around the patients head for a period of time before, during and after chemo treatment.
 This cools the scalp, causing the hair follicles and surrounding cells to enter into a hibernated state, which stops the hair bulbs from absorbing the chemo drugs.
 The result is that the hair follicles remain undamaged and the chemo patient retains most of their hair.

 To find out more about cold capping, read our blog What is Cold Capping?